wso2/demo-open-banking.github.io/sandbox-guide-uk.md

 This guide walks you through the WSO2 Open Banking solution.

-If you want to start from scratch by creating your own application, start from [Create an Application](#step-1-create-an-application).
-If not, start from the [Subscribe to APIs](#step-2-subscribe-to-apis) section where you can use our default application.
+If you want to start from scratch by creating your own application, start from **STEP 1 - Create an Application**.
+If not, start from the **STEP 2 - Subscribe to APIs** section where you can use our default application.

 ## AISP flow
 <!-- AISP menu -->